mui/material-ui/docs/data/base/components/button/button.md

 {{"demo": "UnstyledButtonsDisabledFocus.js"}}

 It works the same when the root slot is customized.
-In this case, however, the `aria-disabled` attribute is used no matter the state of the `allowFocusWhenDisabled` prop.
+In this case, however, the `aria-disabled` attribute is used no matter the state of the `focusableWhenDisabled` prop.
 The ability to receive focus is controlled internally by the `tabindex` attribute.

 {{"demo": "UnstyledButtonsDisabledFocusCustom.js"}}